 The first determines wind speed based on how fast the cup wheel spins.
-Improvements made to the design in 1991 by Derek Weston, also allows them to determine wind directions from the cyclical changes in cup wheel speed.
+Improvements made to the design in 1991 by Derek Weston, also allows them to determine wind directions from the cyclical changes in the cup wheel speed.

 Although simple in theory, other factors need to be factored in before determining true wind speeds.
-For instance, turbulence from the device itself and friction from the mount point need to be accounted for.
+For instance, turbulence from the device itself and friction from the mount point needs to be accounted for.

 A vane anemometer, on the other hand, combines a propeller and a tail on the same axis to obtain accurate and precise wind speed and direction measurements from the same instrument.
 Wind speed is determined using a rev counter which is then converted to wind speed.

-There are also other forms of anemometer ranging from hot-wire anemometers (the most popular constant-temperature devices), Laser Doppler anemometers, ultrasonic anemometers and ping-pong ball anemometers (though generally confined to middle-school experiments).
+There are also other forms of anemometer ranging from hot-wire anemometers (the most popular constant-temperature devices), Laser Doppler anemometers, ultrasonic anemometers, and ping-pong ball anemometers (though generally confined to middle-school experiments).

-Today, radar forms an integral part of any weather instrumentation and is used, primarily, to locate precipitation, track it and estimate its type (snow, rain etc) and intensity.
-Radar can also be used to forecast precipitation associated with thunderstorms, hurricanes and winter storms.
+Today, radar forms an integral part of any weather instrumentation and is used, primarily, to locate precipitation, track it and estimate its type (snow, rain, etc) and intensity.
+Radar can also be used to forecast precipitation associated with thunderstorms, hurricanes, and winter storms.

 Radar was initially developed during the Second World War as a means of detecting and tracking enemy aircraft.
-Personel soon noticed "noise" or "echoes" on their displays from precipitation which revealed a potential peacetime application for the technology.
+Personnel soon noticed "noise" or "echoes" on their displays from precipitation which revealed a potential peacetime application for the technology.

 Shortly after the conclusion of the war, surplus radar equipment was repurposed on weather stations.